ECTS

 36h

-This course introduces the basic concepts of Newtonian dynamics, complementing the notions of material point dynamics covered in the General Physics course and extending them to non-inertial reference frames, collision theory and variable-mass systems.
-Basic notions of hydrostatics and perfect fluid dynamics will also be covered.
+This course introduces the basic concepts of Newtonian dynamics, building on the notions of material point dynamics covered in the General Physics course and extending them to non-inertial reference frames, collision theory, and variable mass systems.
+The basic concepts of hydrostatics and the dynamics of ideal fluids will also be covered.

 ECTS